ncagle/DNS-over-HTTPS/URL-API.md

 Set parts are not URL encoded unless the user asks for it.

-# CURLOPT_CURLURL
+# CURLOPT_CURLU

 (not yet implemented)

-It makes sense to also add an option that allows a `CURLURL *` to be passed to libcurl as a URL instead of the traditional `CURLOPT_URL`.
+It makes sense to also add an option that allows a `CURLU *` to be passed to libcurl as a URL instead of the traditional `CURLOPT_URL`.